indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ### `integrations[].notification.columns[]` {#config-integrations-notification-columns .reference}

 A list of strings that reference column names.
-Column names must be previously defined the the integration's [table](#table) config.
-The columns values are serialized to text (hex when binary) and encoded into a comma seperated list and placed in the notification's payload.
+Column names must be previously defined the integration's [table](#table) config.
+The columns values are serialized to text (hex when binary) and encoded into a comma separated list and placed in the notification's payload.
 The order of the payload is the order used in the `columns` list.

 With this config, and when Shovel is inserting new data into the foo table, it will send a notification with the following data: